We recommend using a wired network for streaming high-definition video.

 Troubleshooting for wireless networks:

 If security is enabled on the network, WPA2-AES should be used.
-WEP, WPA, and TKIP are all broken security-wise, and have worse performance than WPA2-AES on modern hardware.
+WEP, WPA, and TKIP are considered broken security-wise, and have worse performance than WPA2-AES on modern hardware.

-802.11n routers should be configured in "n only" mode.
-Backwards compatibility with a/b/g networks degrades performance.
-All wireless devices connected to the network must support n in order for this to work.
+802.11n/ac routers should be configured in "n only" or "performance" mode for the 2.4GHz network, and "ac only", "n/ac only", or "performance" mode for the 5GHz network.
+Backwards compatibility with a/b/g networks significantly degrades performance.
+All wireless devices connected to the network must support 11n or 11ac in order for this to work.

-If the router has an option to set channel bandwidth, use the largest setting, typically 40MHz.
+If the router has an option to set channel bandwidth, use the largest setting, typically 40MHz for 2.4GHz networks and 80 or 160MHz for 5GHz networks.

-Try limiting the router to a lower speed than the maximum.
-Rather than the typical 108Mb/s max for 802.11n, try limiting it to 72 or 54Mb/s operation.
-While in theory this will limit the maximum performance of the network, the lower speed will enable it to more reliably deliver data at the lower speed, which can actually improve overall performance.
+If the router permits limiting the network speed to something below its theoretical max, try utilizing that.
+For example, eather than the typical 108Mb/s max for 802.11n, try limiting it to 72 or 54Mb/s operation.
+While in theory this will limit the maximum performance of the network, in practice the network will operate more reliably at the lower speed, minimizing speed fluctuations that can cause packet loss.

-Windows Vista, 7, and 8 can throttle network performance when using multimedia applications such as Windows Media Center.
-This can lead to network packet loss when navigating the WMC user interface.
+Windows Vista, 7, 8, and 10 can throttle network performance when using multimedia applications.
+This can lead to network packet loss.

-Try disabling this feature by changing the following registry setting to ffffffff (Hexadecimal):
+Disable this option by changing the following registry setting to ffffffff (Hexadecimal):

 You will need to reboot after making this change.